trufflesuite/truffle/packages/truffle-core/README.md

 }
 ```

-Note that in this example we specify different post processing behavior for when `truffle build` is run versus `truffle dist`.
+Note that in this example we specify different post-processing behavior for when `truffle build` is run versus `truffle dist`.

-If you don't want any post processing on `app.js`, simply make `post-process` an empty object. `post-process` can also be an array of named processors, and that post-processing configuration will be applied to both `truffle build` and `truffle dist`.
+If you don't want any post-processing on `app.js`, simply make `post-process` an empty object. `post-process` can also be an array of named processors, and that post-processing configuration will be applied to both `truffle build` and `truffle dist`.

 Adding a custom named processor is exactly the same as adding an extension-based processor, except that you don't add a `.` in front of its name in the processors list: